richardbiely/gaia-ecs/README.md

 * **System** - a place where your program's logic is implemented

 Following the example given above, a vehicle could be anything with Position and Velocity components.
 If it is a car we could attach the Driving component to it.
 If it is an airplane we would attach the Flying component.<br/>
 The actual movement is handled by systems.
-Those that match against the Flying component will implement the logic for flying.
-Systems matching against the Driving component handle the land movement.
+Those that match the Flying component will implement the logic for flying.
+Systems matching the Driving component handle the land movement.

 On the outside ECS is not much different from database engines.
 The main difference is it does not need to follow the [ACID](https://en.wikipedia.org/wiki/ACID) principle which allows it to be optimized beyond what an ordinary database engine could even be both in terms of latency and absolute performance.
 At the cost of data safety.